blank

 No. For a veterinary license, a candidate must pass the North American Veterinary Licensing Examination (NAVLE).
 For a veterinary technician registration, a candidate must pass the Veterinary Technician National Examination (VTNE).

-2. Are foreign veterinary graduates eligible for licensure in Ohio prior to receiving ECFVG certification?
+2. Are foreign veterinary graduates eligible for licensure in Ohio prior to receiving ECFVG or PAVE certification?

-No. A foreign graduate must complete steps 1, 2, 3 & 4 of the ECFVG program to become licensed.
+No. A foreign graduate must complete steps 1, 2, 3 & 4 of the ECFVG or PAVE program to become licensed.

 3. Can a foreign graduate work as a registered veterinary technician?